mancej/ecs-flapping-container-detector/docs/slack_app_setup.md

 - Run the utils/configure_slack_secrets.sh bash script and input the `Client Secret` and `Signing Secret` when prompted.

 This will put your client / signing secrets in parameter as the `SecureSecret` type.
 Your app will need these to validate callbacks from your Slack workspace!

+Congratulations!
+Your'e done!
+Your Flapping container detector is deployed & configured!
+You may add more webhooks via the Interactive components panel and configure more per-service redirects and overrides with the provided scripts in the scripts/ directory.
+Yay!